Maine Coon – a gentle giant

 Maine Coons like water.
 This preference is said to be inherited from their ancestors, which spend a lot of time in the ocean, during the cruises between the continents.

 Maine Coon breed is considered the biggest of the domestic cats in the world.

 The biggest known Main Coon was a male called Stewie, which was accepted in 2010 in the Guinness Worlds Record.
 It was 123 cm (48 in) long from the tip of its nose to the tip of its tail.
-It died on the February 4th 2013 at the age of 8 in its home in Reno (Nevada).
-Stewie’s tail was the longest cat’s tail on the world.
+It died on February 4th, 2013 at the age of 8 in its home in Reno (Nevada).
+Stewie’s tail was the longest cat’s tail in the world.

 Detailed information / size

 - Body length excluding the tail: up to 90 cm (35 in)

 - Body length including the tail: up to 123 cm (48 in)

 - Tail length: up to 36 cm (14 in)

 - Height at shoulders: from 25 to 41 cm (10 to 16 in)

 - Weight: males: 6,8 to 11,3 kg (15.9 to 25.9 lb) females: 4,5-6,8 kg (9.9-14.9 lb)